 You see all it involves is you sitting down with the results of every pin and analysing the data.

 The only thing that you can rely on 100% of the time is the data.
 Each pin has data like engagement data that tells you total impressions, close up, saves and clicks.

 To put it very simply the pins that get lots of impressions is most likely fully optimised for traffic.
-If it is not getting close-ups then change the wording and try again.
+If it is not getting close-ups then change the title and try again.

-If it is getting close-ups but no saves or clicks you probably need to change the wording on the image itself improving your call to action and try again.
+Once your pin is getting close-ups but no saves or clicks you probably need to change the title on the image itself improving your call to action and try again.

 If you are getting close-ups and saves but no clicks keep tweaking your call to action until you get a minimum 50% click-through rate.